Facts about Tim Conway

 Tim Conway Biography

-Comedian Tim Conway has won six Emmy awards, four of them for his work as the silliest cast member of The Carol Burnett Show during the 1970s.
+Comedian Tim Conway won six Emmy awards in his long career, four of them for his work as the silliest cast member of The Carol Burnett Show during the 1970s.

-That led to a movie career in Disney comedies, and, more importantly, a spot as a regular guest on The Carol Burnett Show, beginning in 1967.
-Conway joined the cast full-time in 1975 and became an audience favorite.
+That led to a movie career in Disney comedies, and, more importantly, a spot as a regular guest on the comedy variety program The Carol Burnett Show, beginning in 1967.
+Conway joined the cast full-time in 1975 and became an audience favorite with his goofy physical comedy.
 His special talent for making co-star Harvey Korman lose composure during a sketch became a trademark of the duo.
 While on Burnett’s show, Conway won three Emmys as a performer and one as a writer; he went on to win a fifth Emmy for a guest role in the series Coach (1997), and a sixth for a guest role on 30 Rock (2008).

-To younger viewers, Tim Conway is known as the voice of Barnacle Boy in the cartoon Spongebob Squarepants.
-His feature film credits include The World’s Greatest Athlete (1973), The Apple Dumpling Gang (1975), The Shaggy D.A.
+To younger viewers, Tim Conway was known as the voice of Barnacle Boy in the cartoon Spongebob Squarepants.
+His feature film credits included The World’s Greatest Athlete (1973), The Apple Dumpling Gang (1975), The Shaggy D.A.
 (1976) and Cannonball Run II (1984).
 He published a memoir, What’s So Funny?, in 2013.

-During the 1980s, Tim Conway marketed a series of home videos, including Dorf on Golf and Dorf Goes Fishing… On Spongebob Squarepants, he was the sidekick to Mermaid Man, who was voiced by Conway’s former co-star, Ernest Borgnine… Tim Conway was married to the former Mary Anne Dalton from 1961 until their divorce in 1978; they had a total of six children together.
-In 1984 he remarried to Charlene Fusco, who was a secretary for Carol Burnett.
+During the 1980s, Tim Conway marketed a series of home videos featuring Dorf, a silly half-sized man with a Swedish accent.
+They included Dorf on Golf and Dorf Goes Fishing… On Spongebob Squarepants, he was the sidekick to Mermaid Man, who was voiced by Conway’s former co-star, Ernest Borgnine… Tim Conway was married to the former Mary Anne Dalton from 1961 until their divorce in 1978; they had a total of six children together.
+In 1984 he married Charlene Fusco, who had been a secretary for Carol Burnett.

 Something in Common with Tim Conway